rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

 _Quadruple_.
-Specify the function `quadruple_mem`, which is similar to the earlier `quadruple` function, except that the input is passed as a pointer to an `unsigned`.
+Specify the function `quadruple_mem`, which is similar to the earlier `quadruple` function, except that the input is passed as a pointer to an `unsigned int`.
 Write a specification that takes ownership of this pointer on entry and returns this ownership on exit, leaving the pointee value unchanged.